TimeMachine1994/081925-SvelteTweb/TRIBUTESTREAM_LIVE_REBRAND_REFACTOR.md

 - [ ] No gold colors visible on any page

 ### Phase 2 Complete
-- [ ] No "funeral" or "memorial" references in user-facing content
+- [ ] No "funeral" or "event" references in user-facing content
 - [ ] All roles renamed
 - [ ] Database supports both old and new terminology